Ever notice how people respond to challenges in two completely different ways?

 - Act immediately, then restart the loop with new information

 Sara Blakely started Spanx with $5,000 and zero experience in retail, manufacturing, or fashion.
-She didn't wait until she had the perfect background—she figured it out through action.
+She didn't wait for the perfect background.
+She figured it out through action.

 Turn Constraints Into Creativity

-Constraints aren't barriers—they are forcing functions for creativity.
+Constraints aren't barriers.
+They're forcing functions for creativity.

 In investment terms, this is finding arbitrage where others see only limitations.